Watch: Celebrity monkeys near Florida airport delight visitors - NewsBreak

 Ultimately, Williams wants Florida to allow the release of captured vervets.
 Unlike Burmese pythons, iguanas and other invasive species, she argues, the colony doesn’t harm the environment.

 “The monkeys’ lives matter regardless if they are nonnative or native,” she said.
 “All options should be exhausted to avoid euthanasia.”
-Her models show that without change, the colony will die off within 50 years.$50 million Russian superyacht seized by British had pool, wine cellar
+Her models show that without change, the colony will die off within 50 years.

 The Florida Fish and Wildlife Conservation Commission responded that while the colony can remain, no exception allowing the monkeys’ release after capture can be made because their effects on the ecosystem are “not well understood.”